.

 1. Text Link

 The benefits associated with new technology are incredible, especially when it comes to streamlining and optimizing clinical labs and pathology groups.
-Words like increased efficiency, enhanced productivity, and cost savings are often part of the siren song that lures even the most change-resistant lab managers away from their current technologies.
+Words like increased efficiency, enhanced productivity, and cost savings are often part of the appeal that draws even the most change-resistant lab managers away from their current technologies.

-Unfortunately, the excitement of a new laboratory information system (LIS software) can quickly give way to disappointment if the lab chooses the wrong LIS company to partner with.
+Unfortunately, the excitement of a new laboratory information system (LIS) can quickly turn to disappointment if the lab chooses the wrong LIS company.

-This is not to say that lab leaders shouldn’t upgrade their laboratory information systems; quite the contrary.
-Given the current environment, upgrading to a robust medical LIS software that can handle a lab’s current and future requirements is a must.
+It is not to say that lab leaders shouldn't upgrade their medical laboratory information system software; quite the contrary.
+Given the current environment, upgrading to a robust LIS medical solution capable of meeting a lab's current and future requirements is essential.

 "Modern laboratory information systems streamline and automate several tasks, creating a leaner, more competitive, and efficient operation while providing complete visibility into all business processes," said LigoLab CEO Suren Avunjian.

-When evaluating LIS vendors, lab decision-makers need to consider more than just the marketing hype.
-They need to examine the entire pathology management software package to see what the best LIS software can do in terms of market differentiation for their business.
+When evaluating LIS vendors, lab decision-makers need to consider more than just marketing hype.
+They need to examine the entire clinical and pathology management software package to understand what the best LIS software can do to differentiate in the market.
+Key questions to ask include:

-Is the LIS company interested in investing in the organization long-term, or just selling pathology lab software with a high upfront cost and no long-term plan for success?
+• Is the LIS software vendor willing and able to invest in the organization's long-term success, or is it just selling an LIS lab solution with a high upfront cost and no long-term plan?

-“The need to differentiate is a major reason why lab managers choose laboratory information system software like ours,” said Avunjian.
-“Modern LIS systems and the LIS software vendors that support them create differentiation by providing labs unique advantages in their marketplaces, enabling them to easily support and retain the clients they already have while attracting and expanding new sources of clients and revenue.”
+"The need to differentiate is a major reason why lab managers choose laboratory information system software like ours," said Avunjian.
+"The best LIS systems create differentiation by providing labs with unique advantages in their marketplaces, enabling them to support and retain existing clients while attracting new sources of revenue."

-Avunjian noted that across the country, labs are using similar equipment, and they all have the same board-certified medical directors.
-Because of this, modern LIS systems, such as LigoLab’s LIS & RCM Laboratory Informatics Platform, have become key market disruptors, enabling some labs to rise in terms of features, functionality, and scalability.
+Across the country, labs use similar equipment and employ the same board-certified medical directors.
+In this environment, modern LIS systems, such as LigoLab’s all-in-one Medical LIS & Lab Billing Informatics Platform, have become key market disruptors, enabling some labs to excel in terms of features, functionality, and scalability.

-For LigoLab in particular, the LIS company offers a future-ready informatics platform and unlimited and unmatched customer service from its best-in-class personnel.
-This level of LIS system support, unfortunately, isn’t the norm.
-It begins on Day One of the implementation process and continues to go live and beyond.
+LigoLab offers a future-ready informatics platform alongside unlimited, unmatched customer service from best-in-class personnel.
+This level of LIS system support begins on day one of implementation and continues well beyond go-live.

-“When you upgrade to a modern lab information system, you gain that all-important partnership with your LIS system provider and all the help – from implementation and training to tech support and community membership – that they have to offer,” said Avunjian.
-“For us as enterprise medical laboratory information system vendors, we view every interaction with a lab partner as an investment back into our company.”
+"When you upgrade to a modern lab information system, you gain that all-important partnership with your LIS system provider and all the help, from implementation and training to tech support and community membership, that they have to offer," said Avunjian.
+"For us as enterprise laboratory information system vendors, we view every interaction with a lab partner as an investment back into our company."

-In 20 years of doing business, not a single customer has decided on their own to migrate from LigoLab’s comprehensive platform to an alternative medical LIS solution.
+In two decades of doing business, not a single customer has migrated from LigoLab's comprehensive platform to an alternative medical LIS solution.

 Industry Insights: The Rise and Fall of CoPath LIS - A Legacy Casualty of the Modern Lab Information System Era